 Born in Kasaba, Turkey.
 Studied music in Izmir, and later in Milan.
-Worked as musical director in various synagogues in Egypt (1927-1957) and France (from 1958).
+Worked as musical director in various synagogues in Egypt (1927-1957) and in France (from 1958).
 Collected many traditional Sephardic melodies mainly from Turkey and Rhodes, some he published in his Coplas Sefardies (Alexandria-Paris, 1932–1973), and some were published posthumously in Cancionero Sefardi (Jerusalem, 1995).
 Established the first Egyptian music-publishing house.
-Composed many works in which he tried to combine western and eastern elements.
+Composed many works in which he tried to combine Western and Eastern elements.

-Additional biographies, written by Israel Katz, can be found in Grove music online, and Encyclopedia Judaica.
+Additional biographies, written by Israel Katz, can be found at Grove Music Online, and at Encyclopedia Judaica.